Majorca - Attractions & Things To Do

-Displaying 1-14 of 14 results
+Displaying 0-0 of 0 results

 The island’s capital of Palma is the place to go for culture in Majorca.
 This vibrant city is filled with historical sites such as the gothic La Seu Cathedral, Almudaina Palace and the Parc de Mar.
-Another must-see is the famous Mercal Artesanal craft market – a perfect place for souvenir shopping!
+The fast and easiest way to get all your sightseeing done is the Palma hop on hop off bus tour.

 Like to get out and explore on holiday?
 Majorca’s fabulous landscapes make it perfect for walking, cycling, golfing and more outdoor fun!